People

 Dr. Amanda West.
 Amanda completed a B.S. in Environmental Policy and Natural Resource Management at the University of North Carolina Asheville, an M.S. in Crop Science at North Carolina State University, and a Ph.D. in Ecology at Colorado State University.
 During her M.S. program she worked with Dr. Rob Richardson as a Research Assistant with a focus in invasive plant ecology and management.
 Prior to her Ph.D. program Amanda was employed for two years as an Agriculture Specialist with the US Department of Homeland Security in the US Virgin Islands.
 After her Ph.D. program she was employed for two years as a Postdoctoral Fellow with the Natural Resource Ecology Laboratory (NREL), Warner College of Natural Resources, Colorado State University.
 She is currently employed as a Manager of Science Information with the Colorado State Forest Service and serves as a Research Affiliate with NREL.
 She enjoys applied research and teaching involving the use geospatial science in sustainable natural resource management, and outdoor adventures.
 Link to Amanda’s NCSU thesis.

 Dr. Rory Roten.
 Rory received his Bachelor of Science in Agricultural Extension Education and his Master in Science in Crop Science from North Carolina State University.
 It was here (2006) that he began his career in Weed Science as a Research Associate under the direction of Dr. Rob Richardson in aquatics and forestry.
 Upon completion of his MS degree, he moved to New Zealand to work as the Crop Protection Scientist at Lincoln Agritech, a Lincoln University based research firm.
 Here he specialized in pesticide spray technologies, calibration, and spray drift quantification.
 While in this role he completed a PhD in Crop Protection from Lincoln University.
-He is currently a Technical Specialist with SePRO Corporation in Florida.
+He is currently a Technical Specialist with SePRO Corporation.
 Link to Rory’s NCSU thesisLink to Rory’s dissertation.

 Dr. West Bishop.
 West grew up in Michigan and has always loved the outdoors.
 He received a Bachelor of Science from Western Michigan University in 2006, Master of Science from Clemson University in 2010, and Ph.D. from North Carolina State University in 2016.
 The focus of his research has been on efficient management of nuisance algae and cyanobacteria as well as water quality improvement.
 Dr. Bishop is a Certified Lake Professional through NALMS and has presented at numerous professional conferences and contributed many articles to peer-review and other literature.
 Currently he is the Algae Scientist and Water Quality Research Manager at SePRO Corporation and has been employed with SePRO for around 8 years.
 Dr. Bishop is also the host of an informational video series on algae called Algae Corner.
 He enjoys spending time with his family including most outdoor activities and coaching his children in soccer.
 Link to West’s dissertation.